cy0nx/CCNA-Note/35 Quality of Service (2).md

 Layer 2 header field can be used for QoS markings:

-The PCP (Priority Code Point) field of the 802.1Q tag (in the Ethernet header) can be used to identify high/low priority traffic.
+The PCP (Priority Code Point) field of the 802.1Q tag (in the Ethernet header) can be used to identify high/low priority traffic.<br>
 →Only when there is a dot1q tag!